apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.OpsRequestSpec">OpsRequestSpec</a>)
 </p>
 <div>
-<p>Reconfigure defines the variables that need to input when updating configuration.</p>
+<p>Reconfigure represents the variables required for updating a configuration.</p>
 </div>
 <table>
 <thead>